American and British English spelling differences: -re, -er

 In British English, some words from French, Latin or Greek end with a consonant followed by an unstressed -re (pronounced //ə(r)//).
 In modern American English, most of these words have the ending -er.
-The difference is most common for words ending in -bre or -tre: British spellings calibre, centre, fibre, goitre, litre, lustre, manoeuvre, meagre, metre (length), mitre, nitre, ochre, reconnoitre, sabre, saltpetre, sepulchre, sombre, spectre, theatre (see exceptions) and titre all have -er in American spelling.
+The difference is most common for words ending in -bre or -tre: British spellings accoutre (see exceptions), calibre, centre, dioptre, fibre, goitre, litre, louvre, lustre, manoeuvre, meagre, metre (length), mitre, nitre, ochre, reconnoitre, sabre, saltpetre, sceptre, sepulchre, sombre, spectre, theatre (see exceptions) and titre all have -er in American spelling.

-In Britain, both -re and -er spellings were common before Johnson's 1755 dictionary was published.
-Following this, -re became the most common usage in Britain.
+In the United Kingdom, both -re and -er spellings were common before Johnson's 1755 dictionary was published.
+Following this, -re became the most common usage in the United Kingdom.
 In the United States, following the publication of Webster's Dictionary in the early 19th century, American English became more standardized, exclusively using the -er spelling.

-In addition, spelling of some words have been changed from -re to -er in both varieties.
-These include amber, blister, cadaver, chamber, chapter, charter, cider, coffer, coriander, cover, cucumber, cylinder, December, diaper, disaster, enter, fever, filter, gender, leper, letter, lobster, master, member, meter (measuring instrument), minister, monster, murder, November, number, October, offer, order, oyster, powder, proper, render, semester, September, sequester, sinister, sober, surrender, tender, tiger, and water.
+In addition, the spelling of some words have been changed from -re to -er in both varieties.
+These include amber, blister, cadaver, canister, chamber, chapter, charter, cider, coffer, coriander, cover, cucumber, cylinder, December, diaper, disaster, enter, fever, filter, gender, leper, letter, lobster, master, member, meter (measuring instrument), minister, monster, murder, November, number, October, offer, order, oyster, powder, proper, render, semester, September, sequester, sinister, sober, surrender, tender, and tiger.
 Words using the -meter suffix (from Ancient Greek -μέτρον métron, via French -mètre) normally had the -re spelling from earliest use in English but were superseded by -er.
 Examples include thermometer and barometer.

 The e preceding the r is kept in American-inflected forms of nouns and verbs, for example, fibers, reconnoitered, centering, which are fibres, reconnoitred, and centring respectively in British English.
 According to the OED, centring is a "word ... of 3 syllables (in careful pronunciation)" (i.e., //ˈsɛntərɪŋ//), yet there is no vowel in the spelling corresponding to the second syllable (//ə//).
 The OED third edition (revised entry of June 2016) allows either two or three syllables.
 On the Oxford Dictionaries Online website, the three-syllable version is listed only as the American pronunciation of centering.
 The e is dropped for other derivations, for example, central, fibrous, spectral.
 However, the existence of related words without e before the r is not proof for the existence of an -re British spelling: for example, entry and entrance come from enter, which has not been spelled entre for centuries.

 The difference relates only to root words; -er rather than -re is universal as a suffix for agentive (reader, user, winner) and comparative (louder, nicer) forms.
 One outcome is the British distinction of meter for a measuring instrument from metre for the unit of length.
 However, while "poetic metre" is often spelled as -re, pentameter, hexameter, etc. are always -er.